 Create user rules of access to all internal networks and systems with a detailed up to date list of users and their privileges within the system.

-The U.S. Congress has recently set new requirements (CMMC) for companies that do business with the Department of Defense (DOD).
-The company is now required to report any breach of security in their networks to the Department of Homeland Security and be CMMC compliant.
+The U.S. Congress has recently set new requirements (CMMC) for companies with the Department of Defense (DOD).
+The company must now report any security breach in their networks to the Department of Homeland Security and be CMMC compliant.

-That is an interesting move, as we have all heard of the breaches in many big business networks, which results in the theft of personal information on millions of users.
-The reason for the change in policy is that it is much easier to get to the source of the breach, as opposed to the compromised information itself.
+That is an interesting move, as we have all heard of the breaches in many big business networks, which result in the theft of the personal information of millions of users.
+The policy change is because it is much easier to get to the source of the breach as opposed to the compromised information itself.

-The recent case of the Department of Justice (DOJ) and the FBI also highlights the fact that the FBI has access to any information stored in the cloud.
-This is just one more reason why it is critical for companies to keep an eye on the security of their networks.
+The recent case of the Department of Justice (DOJ) and the FBI also highlights that the FBI has access to any information stored in the cloud.
+This is one more reason why it is critical for companies to keep an eye on the security of their networks.

-CMMC (Cybersecurity Maturity Model Certification) first published in 2020, CMMC will slowly be implemented over the coming five years.
-CMMC will be a core part of all bidding processes for DoD contracts in the future.
+CMMC (Cybersecurity Maturity Model Certification) was first published in 2020; CMMC will slowly be implemented over the coming five years.
+CMMC will be a core part of all future bidding processes for DoD contracts.

 Create user rules of access to all internal networks and systems with a detailed up to date list of users and their privileges within the system.